PaulNendick/paulnendick.github.com/_posts/articles/2012-10-27-zenoss-wake-on-lan.md

     ![WOL machine down](/assets/images/wol-wake-success.jpg)

 # Amazing.
-Now how do I get this 'wakeonlan' command in my Zenoss?
+Now how can I do this for myself?
 1. Install the `wakeonlan` command-line utility on all of your Zenoss collector hosts

     ![WOL install wakeonlan command](/assets/images/wol-cli-install.png)